Darthfett/A-Priori-Physics-System/README.markdown

     optional arguments:
       -h, --help           show this help message and exit -d, --debug          turn debug mode on
-      -g, --draw_outlines  draw outlines of images instead of the actual images.
+      -g, --draw_outlines  draw outlines of images instead of the actual images

 ## Controls ##
 Most of the control scheme and game is not yet implemented.